502 Downtowner: History

 On April 2, 1973, the new Downtowner streetcar route replaced the Kingston Rd route (not the same route as today's 503 Kingston Rd).
 However, Downtowner initially did not terminate at McCaul Street, but continued further west to Bathurst Street then north to terminate at Bathurst station.
 The eastern terminal of the route remained the Bingham Loop.
 On September 4, 1974, the route west of McCaul Street became rush-hour only.
 Then, on March 9, 1984, all streetcars on the Downtowner route terminated at the McCaul Loop thus permanently eliminating the branch to Bathurst station.
 Thus, in 1984, the Downtowner route became identical to the 1954–1973 Kingston Rd route and today's 502 Downtowner route.
 Also, the Kingston Rd Tripper became known simply as the "Kingston Rd" (today's 503 Kingston Rd).

+Around early 1978, the TTC announced plans to number all of its streetcar routes (which had been known only by names), and the Downtowner route was to be number 502.
+The route number 502 began being displayed on streetcars' destination signs on February 4, 1980, when the Downtowner route was still operated entirely by PCC streetcars.

 Beginning October 11, 2016, the 502 Downtowner route had been operated by buses due to a shortage of streetcars resulting from the late delivery of the new Bombardier Flexity Outlook streetcars.
 Effective June 25, 2018, the route reverted to streetcar operation.
 However, effective September 2, 2018, the route reverted to bus replacement due to the ongoing streetcar shortage.

 On February 20, 2018, the 502 Downtowner and 503 Kingston Rd routes reversed roles.
 Prior to that date, route 502 provided base, workday service supplemented by route 503 in the rush hours.
 Since that date, route 503 provides base service while route 502 provides rush-hour only service.
 However, effective September 2, 2018, these changes were reverted to what was in effect prior to February 20, 2018.